Modzmart2112/Tracker/README.md

 4. **Select Scraping Elements**
    - Navigate to the "Elements" tab
    - Use the visual element selector to choose what data to scrape
+   - Configure fallback selectors for resilience
+   - Review confidence scores for each element

+5. **Test Your Configuration**
+   - Click "Test Scraping" to verify element selection
+   - Review test results and adjust selectors if needed
+   - Ensure all elements are extracting data correctly

+6. **Monitor Execution**
+   - Navigate to the "Monitor" tab to track workflow execution
+   - View real-time progress and error reports
+   - Export results when workflows complete
    - Common elements: Title, Price, Description, Stock Status, Images

 5. **Test and Save**